carlos-santiago-2017/InsideTheMachine/README.md

 For example, we have been using **D** to store memory addresses, so let`s say that on the DLW-1 we can assume that, unless it is explicitly told to do otherwise, the operating system always loads the starting address (or base address) of a program's data segment into D. Remember that code and data are logically separated in main memory, and that data flows into the processor from a data storage are, while code flows into the processor from a special code storage are.
 Main memory itself is just one long row of undifferentiated memory cells, each one **byte** in width, that store numbers.
 The computer carves up this long row of bytes into multiple segments, some of which store code and some of which store data.

-A **data segment** is a block of contigous memory cells that a program stores all of its data in, so if a programmer knows a data segment's starting address (**base address**) in memory, he or she can access all of the other memory locations in that segment using this formula:
+A **data segment is a block of contigous memory cells that a program stores all of its data in**, so if a programmer knows a data segment's starting address (**base address**) in memory, he or she can access all of the other memory locations in that segment using this formula:

 base address + offset